 So you bought an intranet, now what?
 This is the final article of the series providing tips on how to run a smooth and successful intranet project.

 In Part I, we discussed Determining Project Deliverables and Using an Intranet Project Checklist.
 In Part 2, we discussed Building your Intranet Implementation Team and determining roles and responsibilities.
-The final step in intranet implementation is timeline and scheduling.
+The final step in intranet software implementation is timeline and scheduling.

 - Launch approach: What will your launch look like?

 - Launch date: When are you going to make your intranet available for everyone to use?
 Are there any external dates you can tie the intranet launch into?
 Perhaps a company townhall, a merger or acquisition, or a new strategic plan?

 - Size of intranet team: How big is your team and how much time do they have to dedicate to the Intranet?

 - Bandwidth of intranet team: What is their bandwidth?
 Will they have full-time availability to work on the intranet launch?
 Or do they have other priorities that they need to work on as well?

 - Previous tool expiration date: Do you have a hard stop date on a previous intranet system?
 For example, if your previous intranet tool (if you had one) is going to become obsolete on Dec 31, then it’s pretty obvious that your target date to launch your new intranet will have to be before that time.

-There are some fundamental activities that are critical to your intranet implementation project.
+There are some fundamental activities that are critical to your intranet software implementation project.
 Instead of using a project planning template, we recommend planning your project right inside your new intranet.
 Your intranet has a calendar, a space for meeting notes, and documentation storage.
 Plus, it gives your project leaders hands-on experience with the new software.
 Here’s an example:

 1. Content inventory and Migration